 This award is available to graduate students in any recognized post-baccalaureate program in any discipline or department in the College of Agriculture at Purdue University.
 The intent of the award is to help increase the capacity of young American scientists to contribute to international agricultural development.
 Therefore, only citizens are eligible for this award.
 Funds may be used to support research, study, or other scholarly activities in a developing country anywhere in the world, including travel expenses.
 The maximum individual award will be $1000, and recipients are asked to use their award within 12 months of receiving the funds.

 This award happens each Spring semester with the announcement/call for letters of application going out in December/January with a due date in February.
-Applicants should submit a letter of application (maximum of 3 pages) to Dr. Jess Lowenberg-DeBoer, Associate Dean and Director, International Programs in Agriculture, Room 26 AGAD Building for consideration for this award.
+Applicants should submit a letter of application (maximum of 4 pages) for consideration for this award.
 The letter of application should include:

-- a discussion of how your planned international activity will contribute to your
+- A discussion of how your planned international activity will contribute to your graduate studies; and

 In addition, include a letter of support (on a separate sheet of paper) from your major professor or departmental graduate program director.

-Applications using the prescribed format found above are due by 5:00 PM, Monday, March 2, 2015.
-Hard copies should be sent to Dr. Jess Lowenberg-DeBoer, International Programs in Agriculture, Room 26 AGAD; electronic submissions should be sent to Lonni Kucik (email@example.com).
+Applications using the prescribed format found above are due by 5:00 PM, Monday, March 7, 2016.
+Hard copies should be sent to Dr. K. Raghothama, International Programs in Agriculture, Room 26 AGAD; electronic submissions should be sent to Lonni Kucik (email@example.com).
 The award notification will be made by early April.

 Applications will be reviewed by an ad hoc committee of faculty appointed by the Associate Dean and Director of IPIA.
 Evaluation will be based on adherence to stated eligibility criteria, the strength of the applicant's commitment to an international career, and the perceived contribution of the proposed international activity to the applicant's academic program.